Do Lash Serums *Really* Work? Experts Weigh In

 If you weren’t born with fluttery lashes and don’t want the fuss of falsies or extensions, you may be tempted to try a lash serum.
-Designed to strengthen, lengthen and pump up the volume of lashes, serums are more popular than ever—especially now that face masks are part of our daily lives and beauty routines have shifted to be all about the eyes.
+Designed to strengthen, lengthen and pump up the volume of lashes, serums are more popular than ever—especially since the regular use of face masks has shifted our beauty routines to be all about the eyes.

 There are plenty of rave reviews and celebrity endorsements to be found on Instagram, but do these products actually work?
 And more importantly, are they safe for your delicate eye area?
 Before you take the plunge, read what an ophthalmologist and a dermatologist have to say about lash serums.